dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are official and unofficial ways how you can run it on non Linux hosts as well.
+Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are official and unofficial ways how you can run it also reasonably well on non Linux hosts.

 Docker also gives you tools so you can share your application with others with ease.

-That is I think the most simplified high level explanation I could think of how I would describe Docker to a Drupal developer very briefly.
+That is I think the most simplified high level explanation I could think of how I would describe Docker to a Drupal developer very briefly that has never used Docker before.

 There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this